Culture & Discovery

 Arts & Crafts

 Arran Art Gallery displays over 2,000 pieces of original artwork, sculpture, wood and glass, artisan jewellery prints and cards, many from local artists.
 Arran Art Gallery boasts one of Scotland's largest selection of affordable contemporary artworks that range from original paintings, limited editions and printmaking, sculpture, Artisan silver jewellery, hand-blown and fused glass pieces, photography and quality ceramics.
-The gallery is owned by resident artist, Nick Giles who works from his studio in the summer months and migrates to Sydney, Australia for the winter season where he develops his artistic practice in painting, ceramics and wildlife photography.
+The gallery is owned by a profestional artist who works from his Arran studio in the summer months and migrates to Australia for the winter season where he develops his artistic practice in painting, ceramics and wildlife photography.

 Arran Open Studios, a weekend event where you can come and meet the artists, venture behind the studio doors to find out about their methods and inspiration.
-View, buy or commission work.
 Wander from studio to studio through the beautiful Arran landscape taking time to sample the ‘artists’ recommendations.

-Kilmory Workshop, handmade woodwork and stoneware pottery workshop.
+Kilmory Workshop, for handmade woodwork and stoneware pottery workshop.

 Island Porcelain, a beautiful collection of fine hand painted porcelain pieces depicting wildlife on and around the isle of Arran.
-Available in Studio 4, Lamlash and online.
+Available in Studio 4, Lamlash.

 Brodick Castle Gardens, a Victorian walled garden, a pond garden, the national collection of rhododendrons, the ice house, the recently excavated lime kiln and the fairytale-like Bavarian summerhouse.
 There is also a bird hide where you can observe wildlife at close proximity, including red squirrels and many species of birdlife.